condensation_graph

 propVertexPropertyMap

-Vertex property map with the community partition.
+Vertex property map with the community partition (needs to be integer-valued).

 vweightVertexPropertyMap (optional, default: None)